microsoft/playwright/docs/src/test-advanced-js.md

 });
 ```

-Here is an example fixture that automatically saves debug logs when the test fails:
+Here is an example fixture that automatically saves debug logs when the test fails.
 ```js js-flavor=js
 // my-test.js
 const debug = require('debug');